-There are two rates of tuition: the diocesan rate for Catholics registered in a parish in the Diocese of Covington; and, the non-diocesan rate for those who are not Catholic or who are Catholics from outside the Diocese of Covington.
+There are two rates of tuition: the diocesan rate for Catholics registered in a parish in the Diocese of Covington; and, the non-diocesan rate for those who are not Catholic or who are not registered in a parish in the Diocese of Covington.
 For further information on current tuition rates, please visit NDA's website.
 Tuition rates reflect Notre Dame Academy's efforts in Advancement and the Annual Giving Campaign to meet the actual cost of educating a student at NDA.
 The monetary support from families who are able to give makes it possible to keep the tuition affordable.

-Tuition payments are made through the FACTS tuition management program.
+Tuition and fee payments are made through the FACTS tuition management program.
 Information is sent out in June, and you can choose the payment plan option best suited for your situation.
 Any questions can be submitted to the FACTS hotline at 866.441.4637.
-If a family has a unique cash flow situation, exceptions can be arranged with the Finance Director.
-Special arrangements are put in writing and will be kept on record in the business office.
+Arrangements can be made with the Finance Director in cases warranting adjustments to the payment plan.

 There is a \$100 deduction for full payment by August 1.
 There is a \$600 deduction for the second student from the same family currently attending NDA.
-The third student from the same family currently attending receives free tuition, but pays \$600 in fees.
+The third student from the same family currently attending receives free tuition, but is still responsible for the registration fee and \$700 in annual fees and other fees associated with extra-curricular activities.
 A sibling tuition policy provides a \$200 tuition discount at both Covington Catholic High School and NDA if siblings are attending these schools at the same time.
 In the event that a third son or daughter is involved, both schools will provide a \$1500 discount.